 - Putty Knife

 - Flat Water-based Top Coat

 - Scrap of wood

 - Wood glue

-Cut your lumber to the size specified above in the cut list.
+Cut your lumber per the above cut list.

-Drill 2 holes in the ends of the front and back pieces of the apron.
+Drill two holes in the ends of the front and back pieces of the apron.
 Drill pocket holes into the top of all the apron pieces (spaced approximately 8″ apart.)

 Sand all edges and pocket holes on the apron pieces with a 60 grit sandpaper on the Dremel MultiMax.